AI Use Cases/Financial Services

 The AI Solution

-Revenue Institute builds a purpose-built AI flight risk engine that ingests employee records from your HRIS (Workday, ADP, SuccessFactors), compensation systems, performance management platforms, and core banking systems (FIS, Fiserv, Temenos) to generate individual flight risk scores updated weekly.
-The model ingests 40+ behavioral and structural signals - tenure progression, peer compensation gaps, role transition velocity, external market salary data, manager engagement frequency, and regulatory exam stress cycles - then surfaces high-risk employees with explainable risk factors and retention intervention recommendations ranked by revenue impact and retention probability.
+Revenue Institute builds an AI flight risk engine purpose-built for regulated roles.
+It ingests employee records from your HRIS (Workday, ADP, SuccessFactors), compensation systems, performance management platforms, and core banking systems (FIS, Fiserv, Temenos) to generate individual flight risk scores updated weekly.
+The model ingests dozens of behavioral and structural signals - tenure progression, peer compensation gaps, role transition velocity, external market salary data, manager engagement frequency, and regulatory exam stress cycles - then surfaces high-risk employees with explainable risk factors and retention intervention recommendations ranked by revenue impact and retention probability.

 Automated Workflow Execution

 For HR teams, the workflow shifts from reactive to proactive.
 Instead of manually auditing spreadsheets, your talent management team logs into a dashboard showing flight risk cohorts segmented by department, role criticality, and intervention readiness.
-The system flags when a high-performing loan officer's tenure trajectory matches historical departure patterns, automatically triggers retention workflows (manager alerts, compensation review triggers, career pathing conversations), and logs all interventions in an audit trail compliant with SOX 404 internal controls documentation.
+The system flags when a high-performing loan officer's tenure trajectory matches historical departure patterns, automatically triggers retention workflows (manager alerts, compensation review triggers, career pathing conversations), and logs every intervention in an audit trail your compliance team can fold into its OCC or FDIC examination documentation.
 Relationship managers and compliance officers see zero friction - the system works entirely within HR systems without requiring employee-facing changes.

 A Systems-Level Fix